I am currently a PhD student at Lancaster University, working on infants understanding and use of ostensive signals in interpreting others’ behaviour.

 From 2013-2014, I worked at the Max Planck Institute for Evolutionary Psychology and the Max Planck Institute for Human Cognitive and Brain Sciences, both in Leipzig, as a research assistant, supporting studies on children’s social and communicative abilities.

-I am currently doing a postgraduate degree in Evolution of Language and Cognition (Linguistics) at the University of Edinburgh.
+In 2012, I completed my Master of Science in Evolution of Language and Cognition (Linguistics) at the University of Edinburgh.
 In 2011, I graduated from the University of Glasgow with a Master of Arts (Social Sciences) in Psychology.
 In my pre-honours, I was also taking courses in Politics and Central & East European Studies, for which I have an ongoing interest.

-Kliesch, Christian (2012).
+Kliesch, C. (2012).
 Making sense of syntax—Innate or acquired?
-Contrasting Universal Grammar with other approaches to language acquisition.
-Journal of European Psychology Students, 3:54–60.
+Contrasting Universal Grammar with other approaches to language acquisition., Journal of European Psychology Students, 3:54–60.

 Kliesch, Christian (2012).
 Recursive mindreading in implicit and an explicit story telling., LEL Postgraduate Conference, May 14-16, University of Edinburgh.